DeepPavlovAdmin/convai/wild/README.md

 3. when you are ready, send your system in form of Docker container or detailed run instruction to the organizers;
 4. Organizers run your bot in isolated environment.

-You can use an existing ParlAI integration from the first ConvAI competition [here](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai).
+You can use an existing [ParlAI integration](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai) from the first ConvAI competition.

 ## Bot API Documentation